 It provides an opportunity to watch presentations, download further information from health professionals, complementary therapists, nutritional experts and weight loss professionals and to ask your own questions.

-Bourn Hall experts will be available to answer questions about your own fertility and how to start your fertility journey.
+Bourn Hall experts are available to answer questions about your own fertility and how to start your fertility journey.

-There will also be the opportunity to find out more about the funding options available if you have been told that you need IVF but are not eligible for NHS funding.
+There is also an opportunity to find out more about the funding options available if you have been told that you need IVF but are not eligible for NHS funding.